MarcL/marclittlemore.com/src/posts/2021/04-april/2021-04-22-lessons-learned-30-days-writing.md

 ## Would I do it again?

 I very much enjoyed the challenge and I think its made me a better writer.
 My website readership has increased and I'm starting to rank for various keywords now too.
 I don't think I'd attempt to write every day again as this was difficult at times.
 However, writing a new article weekly is what I want to do from now on.

+You should try a 30-day writing challenge if you haven't.

+I promise that it'll change the way you think.